gemshub/xgems/README.md

 cd pybind11
 mkdir build
 cd build
-cmake .. -DPYBIND11_TEST=OFF
+cmake .. -DPYBIND11_TEST=OFF -DCMAKE_INSTALL_PREFIX=/your/local/codes/directory
-sudo make install
+make install
 ~~~

-* To compile xGEMS and demos:
+* To compile xGEMS with python bindings and demos:

+`-DCMAKE_PREFIX_PATH` is necessary if pybind11 is not present in the default include path `/usr/include/` or `/usr/lib/cmake/`, provided that `/usr/lib/cmake/pybind11/pybind11Config.cmake` cmake config file is found at this path.

 ~~~
 cd ~/git/xGEMS
 mkdir build
 cd build
-cmake .. -DPYTHON_EXECUTABLE=/usr/bin/python3.6
+cmake .. -DCMAKE_PREFIX_PATH=/your/local/codes/directory
 make -j 3
 make demos
 ~~~

-* For compiling in the debug mode, add -DCMAKE_BUILD_TYPE=Debug as cmake parameter.

 * For building xGEMS for use from C++ codes only (i.e. no python in the system), replace the above cmake command with
 ~~~
 cmake .. -DXGEMS_BUILD_PYTHON=OFF
 ~~~

-* and skip the paragraphs in the remaining part of this instruction that are dealing with python.

-* If you are still using Python 2.7 then in the above cmake command, change "python3.6" to "python2.7".
+* For pointing to a specific python version use `-DPYTHON_EXECUTABLE=/usr/bin/python3.6` or `-DPYTHON_EXECUTABLE=$(which python)` to get the default python path.

+* For compiling in the debug mode, add -DCMAKE_BUILD_TYPE=Debug as cmake parameter.

 * To install xGEMS into /usr/local as a library with /includes:
 ~~~